 Pay in share capital

-If you decided to defer your payment of minimum share capital at registration then you will just need to do this before dividends can be paid out.
+If you decided to defer your payment of minimum share capital at registration then you will just need to pay in and register it before dividends can be paid out.

 Make and receive payments globally (including through PayPal)

 You should now have an EU IBAN account for your company, which means you can easily send and receive money within the Euro Single Payments Area (SEPA).

 There’s no need to limit your business to Europe though.
 To send and receive payments globally, many e-residents use TransferWise — and we’re not just saying that because the fintech firm was born in Estonia.
 Both LHV and Holvi recommend TransferWise to their customers due to its ease of use and low fees.
 Take a look at TransferWise for Business or their Request Money service, although alternative money transfer services are available.

 In addition, you may want a payment gateway to process your customers’ payments from credit cards or other means for payments.